18F/handbook/_pages/training-development/idp.md

 - training and development
 ---

-Individual Development Plans (IDPs) are a tool to help employees enhance their job skills so they can better meet the evolving challenges of their jobs.
+An Individual Development Plan (IDPs) is a tool to help an employee enhance their professional skills so thaty they can better meet the evolving challenges of their job.

 ## IDP Resources